YubicoLabs/passkey-workshop/docs/docs/high_assurance/architecture.md

 but tries to make an API call that requires a high assurance level.

-When calling the API, sending along the obtained access token, the API server will validate the access token before performing the API call. let's assume the access token hasn't expired.
+When calling the API, sending along the obtained access token, the API server will validate the access token before performing the API call.
+Let's assume the access token hasn't expired.
 But because the API call requires high assurance, the API server will inspect some data associated with the access token.
 This data is called the _authentication context class reference_, or ACR, and its value is set by the entity that authenticated the user, indicating how authentication was performed.
 In our case, it indicates the assurance level of the associated passkey.